SolbiatiAlessandro/TODAG/docs/development.rst

 - [ ] should I add a "elaboration session" where I actually write down stuff?
 Like what I think about the task. for instance social life, I had some great ideas, i would like not to write only the todo but also the ideas behind that.
 I could also use evernote, probably using evernote is better and just put a link as a 'launch and iterate'

  I am not sure how to find the balance between writing longer description or splitting cards.
 What  is exactly the cons of keeping all there?
 Too confused, I don't get focused on the single task I am working on.
 Should totally use a incremental process where the more it grows the more I split.

+(2 weeks later, 18.08)
+I have been using  it offline, it works, can be improved.
+Need to review my day so I can start allocating time for reflections and so on.
+Make  sure review day works,  if it doesn't work still do it manually.
+At the end of the review there is a metric computation momemnt
+What to do in the review process?
+I would like to add some comments.
+Do I this on evernote?
+Or on the datamonitor